Stassi Schroeder And Kristen Doute Defend Brittany Cartwright’s Mom From Homophobic Accusations After Jax Taylor’s Roast Drama

 — kristen doute (@kristendoute) January 24, 2017

 A personal friend of Sherri’s also spoke up.
-The man tweeted that Brittany’s mom is one of the sweetest, kindest and most open people he knows and that she supports him completely as a gay man.
+The man tweeted that Brittany’s mom is one of the sweetest, kindest, and most open people he knows and that she supports him completely as a gay man.

 My best friend @BNCartwright's mom is one of the sweetest, kindest and most open people I know and yes she knows I'm gay and supports me ????%